UW-Madison-DSI/Covid19-Wastewater-Analysis/README.md

 </p>

 # AFIDSI Covid-19 Wastewater Analysis

+This is a collection of analytic code and results of Wisconsin covid-19 wastewater data using the R language along with an R data analysis package that is available from the University of Wisconsin's Data Science Institute.

-This is a collaborative project between the University of Wiscosin's Data Science Institute (DSI), the Wisconsin Department of Health Services (DHS), and the State Lab of Hygiene (SLH) to perform analysis on wastewater data for covid-19 surveillance and monitoring.
+This project is a collaboration between the University of Wiscosin's Data Science Institute (DSI), the Wisconsin Department of Health Services (DHS), and the State Lab of Hygiene (SLH).

 DSI:
 - <https://datascience.wisc.edu>